 - Eat plenty of fiber from fruits, vegetables, whole grains, legumes, nuts and seeds.

-- Limit high-fat, salty meals.
-High-fat meals are harder to digest and salt can lead to extra bloating.
+- Be mindful of fat.
+High-fat meals are harder to digest and can lead to indigestion for those with sensitive guts.

 - Eat probiotic-rich foods, such as probiotic yogurt.
 Or continue taking supplements if you do at home.

 - Drink warm coffee or tea in the morning.
 This can help things move.

 - Try to keep a bathroom schedule and go if you need to go.
 Don’t hold yourself.